 The first single KEY JAM of EDKUB is out now.
 The song is played by DJ Jack El Calvo as the opening track of his mixes "The Lockdown Sessions - Para Bailar Casino" on New Morning Radio, Paris.
 The first album will be released in winter 2020 and reaches out Cuban music lovers, as well as an audience that love different flavors as electronic sounds or jazz, through the hybridity and the two cultures the project links, Cuban and electronic music.

-Fred Sumi (founder): bass, electronic programming (Biel, Switzerland)
+Fred Sumi (founder, producer): bass, electronic programming (Biel, Switzerland)

 Eduardo Bringuez Ayarde: trumpet (Havana, Cuba)